binnes/moreNodeRedWorkshop/en/part5/DEPENDENCIES.md

     You will use the new **docker buildx** command to build and push a multi-arch image to dockerhub.
 5. Before you can build a container you need to create a new builder.
 Enter the command:
   `docker buildx create --name NRbuilder --use`
+6. Inspect the builder with command :
+  `docker buildx inspect --bootstrap`
+  which will also start the builder if it is not running.
+The output of this command will show the target architectures supported by the builder.
-6. Check you have a builder running using command :
+7. You can check you have a builder running using the **ls** command, which also outputs the list of supported architectures :
   `docker buildx ls`
-7. Inspect the builder with command :
-  `docker buildx inspect --bootstrap`
-  which will also start the builder if it is not running
 8. Now the builder is up and running you can build a multi-arch container and push it to your dockerhub account.
 First ensure you are logged into dockerhub :
   `docker login`
 9. Build and push the image :